samdcoder/samdcoder.github.io/_posts/2019-04-05-learning-go.md

 We can call the above function with any number of arguments (numbers) & it will print the total sum of all the values.
 <hr>
 6) Go feels incredibly simple to learn, especially if you come from C/C++ background.
 It's like C and Python decided to have a baby.
-It's simplicity can be naively demonstrated by its list of keywords.
+Its simplicity can be naively demonstrated by its list of keywords.

 <h4> List of all the keywords in Go</h4>